-The following flags were not used in Sector 55: bits 1, 2, and 9 (Attitude Tweak, Safe Mode and Discontinuity).
+The following flags were not used in Sector 62: bits 1, 2 and 9 (Attitude Tweak, Safe Mode, and Discontinuity).

 Cadences marked with bits 3, 4, 6, and 12 (Coarse Point, Earth Point, Reaction Wheel Desaturation Event, and Straylight) were marked based on spacecraft telemetry.
+Cadences marked with bits 2 and 4 (Safe Mode and Earth Point) have timestamps and data marked with NULL in the target-pixel files and light curve files.